jmagrippis/react-googleyolo/README.md

 We also expose a `withGoogleyolo` helper method to fish out `googleyolo` from the context, without you going into the hassle of defining context types.

-But because defining a context type is all that "connect" method does, we also provide a `googleyoloShape` in case you are comfortable with your components using things straight out of context.
+But because defining a context type is all that "connect" method does, we also provide a `GoogleyoloShape` in case you are comfortable with your components using things straight out of context.

 ### Automatic Retrieval